r-karimi/vesicle-picker/README.md

 ![banner](docs/vesicle_picker_banner_withtext.png)

 ## Installation ##
-- Ensure conda is installed on your machine.
-If it is not, [install conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).
+- Ensure [anaconda](https://www.anaconda.com/download) or [miniconda](https://docs.anaconda.com/miniconda/) is installed on your machine.
+- If you wish to run the Segment Anything model on GPU, ensure [CUDA](https://docs.nvidia.com/cuda/) is installed on your machine.
 - Clone this repository:
   	```
   	git clone https://github.com/r-karimi/vesicle-picker.git